 - Lightly draw your shape in pencil.
 Use sharpened watercolor pencils or even pastel pencils to color in the shapes you have drawn

 - Use a water pen or paint brush dipped in water to smooth out the pencil lines inside the shape.
-Start with a little water.
-Too much and it will be uncontrollable.
+Start with a little water because too much and it will be uncontrollable.

 - Once you have the piece colored in you can start adding the details.
 I started with the black and then added the white.